5 of the top-performing corrosion-resistant materials

 Aluminum alloys are non-toxic, 100% recyclable, have a high strength-to-weight ratio, have high thermal and electrical conductivity, and are easily machinable.
 Also, aluminum is unique because it’s one of the few materials that are naturally corrosion-resistant.

 This material contains little to no iron so it cannot rust, though it can oxidize.
 When an aluminum alloy is exposed to water and oxidizes, a process called self-passivation, a film of aluminum oxide forms on the surface of the part and protects it from corrosion.
 Aluminum 5052-H32 is more corrosion-resistant than other varieties of aluminum and forms a bright, smooth finish.

 This oxidation process can also be closely controlled through a process called anodization.
-Anodization is an electrochemical process that quickly forms a layer of oxidation on aluminum in a controlled fashion that prevents the part from degrading over time.
+Also, aluminum is unique because it’s one of the few innovative materials for additive manufacturing that are naturally corrosion-resistant.
 Anodization is a low-cost controlled finish that is widely used.
 This process also allows for color to be added to the part, allowing further customization for different use cases.

 Aluminum is frequently used in aerospace applications, automotive body panels, salt-water sensitive applications, and other situations where a high-performance material is required.
 Manufacturers should consider using aluminum if they need an affordable corrosion-resistant material, while keeping in mind that aluminum fabrication can be messy and a hassle to work with.